WordCmp.com

 mean (verb) symbolise (verb)

-have as a logical consequence express indirectly by an image, form, or model; be a symbol
+have in mind as a purpose express indirectly by an image, form, or model; be a symbol

 destine or designate for a certain purpose